-The total capital ratio (ratio of own funds to total risk exposure) was 19.0% at the end of the reporting period (previous year restated: 18.1%), significantly above the statutory minimum ratio.
+The total capital ratio (ratio of own funds to total risk exposure) was 16.9% at the end of the reporting period (previous year: 19.0%), significantly above the statutory minimum ratio.

-The Tier 1 capital ratio and Common Equity Tier 1 capital ratio were each 19.0% (previous year restated: 18.1%) at the end of the reporting period, and thus also significantly above the respective minimum ratios specified in the CRR.
+The Tier 1 capital ratio and Common Equity Tier 1 capital ratio were each 16.9% (previous year: 19.0%) at the end of the reporting period, and thus also significantly above the respective minimum ratios specified in the CRR.

 Total risk exposure is calculated on the basis of credit risks, market risks, operational risks and risks arising from credit valuation adjustment (CVA charge).
-Volkswagen Bank GmbH uses the Standardized Approach for Credit Risk (CRSA) to quantify credit risk and to determine risk-weighted exposures
+Volkswagen Bank GmbH uses the Standardized Approach for Credit Risk (CRSA) to quantify credit risk and to determine risk-weighted exposures.

 The Standardized Approach as specified in Article 317 of the CRR is used to calculate the own funds requirements for operational risk.
 The own funds requirements for the CVA charge are determined using the standardized method specified in Article 384 of the CRR.
+The own funds requirements for market risk are calculated as specified in Article 351 of the CRR in accordance with the Standardized Approach for foreign exchange risk.

 The following overview shows a breakdown of total risk exposure and own funds:

 Dec.
-31, 2021 December 31, 2020 3 Total risk exposure amount1 (€ million) 49,770 50,557 of which risk-weighted exposure amounts for credit risk 45,696 46,480 of which own funds requirements for market risk 12.5 210 308 of which own funds requirements for operational risk 12.5 3,789 3,755 of which own funds requirements for credit valuation adjustments 12.5 75 14 Eligible own funds (€ million) 9,474 9,169 Own funds (€ million) 9,474 9,169 of which Common Equity Tier 1 capital 9,461 9,150 of which Additional Tier 1 capital of which Tier 2 capital 13 19 Common Equity Tier 1 capital ratio 2 (%) 19.0 18.1 Tier 1 capital ratio 2 (%) 19.0 18.1 Total capital ratio 2 (%) 19.0 18.1
+31, 2022 Dec.
+31, 2021 Total risk exposure1 (€ million) 50,999 49,770 of which risk-weighted exposure amounts for credit risk 47,109 45,696 of which own funds requirements for market risk 12,5 335 210 of which own funds requirements for operational risk 12.5 3,528 3,789 of which own funds requirements for credit valuation adjustments 12.5 27 75 Own funds (€ million) 8,614 9,474 of which Common Equity Tier 1 capital 8,608 9,461 of which Additional Tier 1 capital - of which Tier 2 capital 6 13 Common Equity Tier 1 capital ratio 2 (percent) 16.9 19.0 Tier 1 capital ratio 2 (percent) 16.9 19.0 Total capital ratio 2 (percent) 16.9 19.0